bitshares/docs.bitshares.org/source/integration/exchanges/step-by-step.rst

 .. note:: Unless the seed nodes are encoded into the binary, you may need to add a known seed node with ``-s xxx.xxx.xxx.xxx:yyy`` in order to initially connect to the P2P network.
 (See `Release Page`_)

+.. note:: To start a node with reduced RAM please see `Memory reduction for nodes`_

 .. _Release Page: https://github.com/cryptonomex/graphene/releases/
+.. _Memory reduction for nodes: https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes

 Delayed Node
 *****************